SBCV/Blender-Addon-Photogrammetry-Importer/doc/markdown/point_cloud.md

 * Advantage: Low computational costs for visualization / rendering.
 * Disadvantage: Contains no color information.

+### Rendering the points with Opengl
+If selected, the point cloud is shown in the Viewport with OpenGL.
+That means, there is NO Blender object representing the points in the point cloud.
+The pose (i.e. rotation and translation) of the object can be changed by adjusting the corresponding "anchor" object.
+* Advantage: Allows to show huge point clouds in the viewport - including color information.
+* Disadvantage: It is not possible to render these points (not even with OpenGL rendering).

 ### Representing the points with a particle system

 If selected, the point cloud is represented with two objects.